Nitrates, which are vital to the growth of plants, must be removed during the wastewater treatment process

 Once the water enters the filters, it passes through the bacteria-laden filter media.
 Once the bacteria have consumed the oxygen in the nitrate, nitrogen is left.
 As it is released, the gas is trapped in the filter media, removing most of the nitrogen from the wastewater in the process.

-Because there is little to no oxygen remaining after denitrification, the next stage in wastewater treatment is adding oxygen to the water through aeration.
+Because there is little to no oxygen remaining after denitrification, the next stage in wastewater treatment is adding oxygen to the water through aeration, an energy-intensive step.